-Step 5: To gold leaf, I roughly applied some glue along the line.
+Step 5: Once it’s totally cooled and you’ve removed the formula can, it’s time to embellish.
+To gold leaf, I roughly applied some glue along the line.
 Then I pressed pieces of gold leaf on.
 Do this gently.
 Gold leaf is extremely fragile (and messy).

 Once the glue was dry, I used a paper towel to rub off the excess gold leaf.
 Love, LOVE how it turned out!

 And here’s the final piece!
 Ah!
 I love.

 I did end up having to add a support in.
 The orchid was very top heavy—much like a real orchid—so I spray painted a cheap wooden dowel black and attached it to the faux stem using my gold craft wire.
 This piece is not set in the concrete.
 It’s just a support I can remove.

 Like thrifty DIYs?
 Check out my cabinet shelf made out of scrap wood, my c-shaped sofa end table—also made out of scrap wood, my homemade beeswax and honey lip balm, my cheap concrete coasters, and my little concrete succulent planters.